Back

 Differences in the treatment of white and black skin cancer

-Treatment for white skin cancer includes procedures such as cryotherapy, surgical removal of the affected area or radiotherapy.
+Treatment for basal cell carcinoma includes procedures such as cryotherapy, surgical removal of the affected area, or radiation therapy.

-In contrast, black skin cancer often requires more aggressive forms of treatment such as surgical removal of the tumor, immunotherapy, radiation therapy and chemotherapy.
+In contrast, melanoma often requires more aggressive forms of treatment, such as surgical removal of the tumor, immunotherapy, radiation therapy, and chemotherapy.

-Because of these differences, it is important that skin cancer treatment is individualized to achieve the best possible results.
+Because of these differences, it is important that skin cancer treatment be tailored to each individual in order to achieve the best possible results.

-The experienced team of dermatologists and dermatooncologists will develop an individualized treatment strategy tailored to each patient’s specific needs and type of skin cancer.
+The DERMIS Skin Clinic offers comprehensive treatments for all types of skin cancer, including basal cell carcinoma and melanoma.
+Our experienced team of dermatologists and dermatologic oncologists will develop a personalized treatment plan tailored to each patient’s specific needs and the type of skin cancer they have.

 Get in touch with us